 District Density (max)

 RM-1 25

-RM-2 42
+RM-2 42.

-- (2) Notwithstanding that there is no minimum lot size in the RM zoning district, eacha detached Single-Family Residence in the RM-1_zoning district shall be subject to a minimum lot size of 3,0004,500 square feet, and eacha detached Single-Family Residence in the RM-2 zoning district shall be subject to the same minimum lot size and alley requirements as the RS-2 zoning district. - (3) Building entrances shall face the street or an interior courtyard, except for interior units that are screened from the street by street facing buildings.
+- (2) Notwithstanding that there is no minimum lot size in the RM zoning district, each detached Single-Family Residence in the RM zoning district shall be subject to a minimum lot size of 3,000 square feet, and each detached Single-Family Residence in the RM-2 zoning district shall be subject to the same alley requirements as the RS-2 zoning district. - (3) Building entrances shall face the street or an interior courtyard, except for interior units that are screened from the street by street facing buildings.
 The rear of buildings shall not face the street.